Perl-Critic/Perl-Critic-Jed/README.md

 This is the source code for [perlcritic.com](http://perlcritic.com)

-# Who The Hell Is Jed?
+# Who Is Jed?

-This project is named after the art critic, Jed Perl.
+This project is named after the art critic [Jed Perl](http://en.wikipedia.org/wiki/Jed_Perl).